sryo/Spoons/README.md

 # 🕳️🐁 EdgeHopper
 `EdgeHopper.lua` lets your mouse cursor leap from one edge of your screen to the other.

+# 🎛️🖱️ FittsQuit
+`FittsQuit` utilizes your screen's corners as hot zones, implementing Fitts' Law to improve your accuracy.
+Close, maximize or minimize applications with a quick mouse swoop.

 ## FAQ

 **Q:** How do I use these scripts?